jcouto/labcams/camera_instructions.md

 You can use a teensy to record sync pulses from behavior or stimulus.
 There are a couple of examples in the duino folder.

+# Basler cameras

+Install the Basler camera drivers "pylon" and the python API.
+The python API can be installed with the command ``pip install pypylon``

 # FLIR cameras